Natural Born Killers (soundtrack)

 Natural Born Killers: A Soundtrack for an Oliver Stone Film is the soundtrack to the film Natural Born Killers, produced by Trent Reznor of Nine Inch Nails.
 It was released on August 23, 1994.
-It charted at number 19 on US Billboard 200 album charts.
+It charted at number 19 on US Billboard 200 album charts and was certified Gold in both the United States and Canada, and Silver in the United Kingdom.

 Background

 Reznor reportedly produced the soundtrack using a portable Pro Tools in his hotel room while on his band's Self Destruct Tour.
 On his approach to compiling the soundtrack, Reznor told MTV:

 I suggested to Oliver [Stone] to try to turn the soundtrack into a collage-of-sound, kind of the way the movie used music: make edits, add dialog, and make it something interesting, rather than a bunch of previously released music.

 Some songs were written especially for the film or soundtrack, such as "Burn" by Nine Inch Nails and "What Would You Do?" by Tha Dogg Pound.

 "I took a finished movie," Reznor recalled, "and tried to make something that would be a cool souvenir from it."